noelmiller/bazzite_presentation/README.md

-This is a presentation I gave at Minnebar 18 on Bazzite.
+This is the presentation I gave at Minnebar 18 on Bazzite.

 **Direct Download Links**